https://morzepcollegecoaching.com/wp-content/uploads/2022/10/study-skills-1024x683.jpg

 II.
 Physics electives

 These subjects are usually assigned a number of points according to their difficulty and time burden.
 A student must choose a few such courses each year so as to fulfill a minimal number of points requirement.
+Electives typically state a set of pre-requisites (courses that should be taken before the elective, since they provide necessary background knowledge).

 1. Quantum field theory on curved spacetime